kevin-rph-lee/notes/README.md

 # Reference Notes

-My notes I use for quick reference in an attempt to keep my coding style consistant and to reduce time having to google things
+My notes I use for quick reference to keep my coding style consistant and to reduce time having to google things or go through old projects